dondowoldo/p2p-chat-app/README.md

 All message and client details should be the same as the received message.
 If the message was broadcasted originally by the application, than it should not forward the message again.

-### Try it with your fellows

-Find one of your classmates and connect your deployed applications by setting the IP addresses, in the environment variables.
-If it works, invite more and more peers to the circle.
-The goal is to make a circle from each of the applications written by the Green Foxers.

 ## Optional Tasks

 ### Better looking Main page